<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=178113&amp;fmt=gif">

 • Furniture and facility finishes are difficult to maintain.

 Perhaps the worst example of a courtroom holding cell I’ve encountered was in a rural Kentucky courthouse.
 This made Andy Griffith’s Mayberry RFD cells look positively futuristic by comparison.
-Admittedly, the courthouse was unusually small and left virtually no room for a central cellblock or a courtroom holding cell.
+Admittedly, the courthouse was tiny and left virtually no room for a central cellblock or a courtroom holding cell.
 In the absence of a cell, prisoners awaiting trial were handcuffed to a radiator in a corner of the security officers’ small office.
 At least the prisoner was provided with a bench to sit on.
 Chairs are also sometimes used for this purpose.

 AdobeStock_52258784a